 8 Apps Designed for Your Personal Safety

-An ADT home monitoring system offers around-the-clock protection, but how do you keep your family safe once you’ve stepped out the door?
+An ADT-monitored system offers around-the-clock protection, but how do you keep your family safe once you’ve stepped out the door?
 No matter whether you’re driving to work, surfing the web or going out with friends, it’s important to keep personal safety a top priority.
 The following eight smartphone applications are designed to help you stay safe – even when you’re on the go.

 *Compatible with iPhone and Android devices.
 Price: FREE.